 TMZ said it had spoken to Markle's father after his surgery and that "he seemed alert and coherent, telling us doctors implanted stents in his blood vessels".
 It was not known when he will be out of the hospital.

 Ragland, who will spend the night before the wedding with her daughter in the five star Cliveden House hotel and accompany her to the chapel, has arrived in Britain and was due to meet the 92-year-old queen and her husband Prince Philip, 96.

-Royal commentators have speculated she will now walk her daughter down the aisle instead.
+Markle's mother met Prince Charles and his wife Camilla for tea on Wednesday.
+Royal commentators have speculated Ragland will now walk her daughter down the aisle instead.

 After the hour-long ceremony, the couple will take part in a procession through the town's ancient streets on a 19th Century Ascot Landau carriage pulled by four Windsor Grey horses.

 Police are expecting more than 100,000 people to throng the streets outside the castle, the queen's home west of London and the oldest and largest inhabited fortress in the world, and have said there would be tight security for the event.